Comprehensive Health Assessment Program (CHAP)

 What is CHAP?

-The Comprehensive Health Assessment Program (CHAP) is designed to help minimise the barriers to healthcare for people with intellectual disability by prompting health care and screening.
-Developed at The University of Queensland by Professor Nick Lennox, the program is used in Australia by various state governments, as well as the Endeavour Foundation (Qld) and other non-government organizations, and in other countries.
+The Comprehensive Health Assessment Program (CHAP) is a tool designed to help minimise the barriers to healthcare for people with intellectual disability by prompting health care and screening.
+Developed at The University of Queensland by Professor Nick Lennox, the tool is delivered by the Australian Department of Health and Aged Care.
+The CHAP is updated on an annual basis in line with current evidence and national and international guidelines

 How CHAP works